rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 ## Domoticz Add Hardware Air Quality Monitor
 **IMPORTANT**
-Prior adding, set in the Domoticz Settings the option to allow new hardware.
+Prior adding, set GUI > Settings the option to allow new hardware.
 If this option is not enabled, no new Air Quality device is created.
-Check in the Domoticz log as error message Python script at the line where the new device is used (i.e. Domoticz.Debug("Device created: "+Devices[1].Name))
+Check the GUI > Setup > Log as error message Python script at the line where the new device is used (i.e. Domoticz.Debug("Device created: "+Devices[1].Name))

-In the Domoticz GUI > Setup > Hardware add the new hardware Indoor Air Quality Monitor.
+In the GUI > Setup > Hardware add the new hardware **Indoor Air Quality Monitor**.
 The initial check interval is set at 60 seconds.
 This is a good value for testing, but for final version set to higher value like every 5 minutes (300 seconds).

 ## Add Hardware - Check the Domoticz Log
-After adding,ensure to check the Domoticz Log (Domoticz GUI > Setup > Log)
+After adding,ensure to check the Domoticz Log (GUI > Setup > Log)
 Example:
 ```
 2019-06-09 10:08:23.075 Status: PluginSystem: Started, Python version '3.5.3'.